rashadism/openchoreo/docs/templating/templating.md

           matchLabels: ${metadata.podSelectors}
 ```

-### forEach - Dynamic Resource Generation (ComponentType and Trait patches)
+### forEach - Dynamic Resource Generation (ComponentType, Trait creates, and Trait patches)

 The `forEach` field generates multiple resources from a list or map.
-Available on ComponentType resources and Trait patches.
+Available on ComponentType resources, Trait creates, and Trait patches.

 - **Lists**: Each item is bound directly to the loop variable
 - **Maps**: Each item has `.key` and `.value` fields; keys are iterated in **alphabetical order** for deterministic output